 While the development of infrastructure is a main contributor to climate change, PPP infrastructure assets and their operation may also become increasingly affected by climate change-related extreme weather events but also through gradual, longer-term incremental changes.
-Developing climate-smart PPPs means to incentivize the private sector to invest in low-carbon PPPs and to ensure that climate change risk and potential mitigation measures are identified and considered during the development, design and implementation of each individual PPP project.
+Developing climate-smart PPPs means incentivizing the private sector to invest in low-carbon PPPs and to ensure that changing climate conditions and potential climate change mitigation and adaptation measures are identified and considered during the development, design and implementation of each individual PPP project.

 Preparing, Procuring and Implementing Climate-Smart PPPs

 - Climate-Smart PPP Contracts

 Assessing climate change risks and impacts and establishing appropriate plans to reduce carbon emissions and increase resilience are key for developing climate-smart PPP projects.
 These assessments and planning require dealing with uncertainty and developing and using forecasting models that go beyond estimations based solely on historic data and trends.